Lugus: Lleu in Welsh mythology

 Lleu Llaw Gyffes (literally, "Lleu of the Skillful Hand" or "Steady Hand") is one of the protagonists of the Fourth Branch of the Mabinogi, a set of Welsh stories compiled in the 12th-13th centuries.
 He is a prince whose story culminates in him becoming ruler of Gwynedd.
 Though not depicted as other than human, Lleu is depicted with extraordinary or magical skills, like many other characters in Welsh mythology.
 Lleu (or characters similar to him) appears in other works of medieval Welsh literature.
 Notable examples are Lluch Llavynnauc (Lluch "of the Striking Hand" or Lluch "Equipped with a Blade") in Pa gur; Lluch Lleawc (Lluch "the Death Dealing") in Preiddeu Annwn; and Llwch Llawwynnyawe (Lluch "of the Striking Hand") in Culhwch.

 John Rhys was the first to relate Lleu to Lugus, which he did in 1888.
 Rhys drew a comparison between an episode in the Mabinogi, wherein Lleu and his foster father Gwydion produce gold-ornamented shoes, and the inscription from Uxama Argaela, where the Lugoves are invoked by a group of shoemakers.
 This parallel has received a mixed reception.
 Joseph Loth felt that the episode was minor and the conclusion extravagant.
-Jan de Vries agreed with Rhys, and further argued that the "Lugoves" in this inscription were Lleu and Gwydion.
+Jan de Vries concurred with Rhys, and further hypothesised that the "Lugoves" in this inscription were Lleu and Gwydion.

-Lugus-Lugh-Lleu?
+Lugus, Lugh, and Lleu

 Though the stories told of Lleu and Lugh do not show many similarities, comparisons have been drawn between epithets of Lleu and Lugh: Lleu is Llaw Gyffes ("of the Skillful Hand") and Lugh is Samildánach ("master of all arts"); Lleu is Llawwynnyawe ("of the Striking Hand") and Lugh is Lonnbémnach ("of the Fierce Blows").
 Ronald Hutton points out that medieval Welsh and Irish literature are known to have borrowed superficially from each other (for example, the similar in name but dissimilar in character Welsh Manawydan fab Llŷr and Irish Manannán mac Lir).
 This would suffice to explain the common epithets.

 Welsh Lleu and Irish Lugh are both linguistically correct as reflexes of a Gaulish or Brittonic name Lugus.
 Hutton notes that a medieval borrowing cannot explain the linguistic relationship between Lugh and Lleu.
 For the names to be cognate, their common origin must be prior to the respective sound changes in Irish and in Welsh.
 Jessica Hemming argues that, insofar as Lugus is entirely absent from the epigraphic record in Britain and Ireland, the etymology is questionable.